Frequently Asked Questions

 Areola Odor

-Extremely safe with zero sensitivity impact.
-The surgery precisely targets only the apocrine gland layer under the skin, completely avoiding the nerves that control nipple sensation.
+Extremely safe with no sensitivity loss reported.
+The surgery precisely targets only the apocrine gland layer under the skin, reducing the nerves that control nipple sensation.

 Virtually no visible scarring.
 Our incision is controlled at an extremely minimal 0.3cm, cleverly placed at the junction between the areola and surrounding skin.
 The scar fades to nearly invisible within 1-2 months.

-Results are permanent with zero recurrence cases.
+Results are long-lasting with no recurrence reported in long-term follow-up cases.
 Once apocrine glands are physically removed, they do not regenerate.
-Over 90% removal rate with zero recurrence in 15 years of follow-up.
+Over 90% removal rate with no recurrence reported in long-term follow-up in 15 years of follow-up.

 If your areola area emits an odor similar to underarm smell during exercise, emotional stress, arousal, or intimate activities, you likely have areola bromhidrosis.
 Wet earwax or underarm odor history increases likelihood.